 15A.
 Application of Financial Administration and Audit Act 1985

-(1) The provisions of the Financial Administration and Audit Act 1985 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the Authority and its operations.
+(1) The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the Authority and its operations.

-(2) The text of any direction given under section 7(3) shall be included in the annual report submitted by the accountable authority of the Authority under section 66 of the Financial Administration and Audit Act 1985.
+(2) The text of any direction given under section 7(3) shall be included in the annual report submitted by the accountable authority of the Authority under Part 5 of the Financial Management Act 2006.

 [Section 15A inserted by No. 32 of 1993 s.
-20.]
+20; amended by No. 77 of 2006 s.
+17.]

 15B.
 Cost of administration

-(1) There shall be established and kept —
+(1) An account called the Western Australian Meat Industry Authority Account is to be established —

-(a) at the Treasury, as an account forming part of the Trust Fund constituted under section 9 of the Financial Administration and Audit Act 1985; or
+(a) as an agency special purpose account under section 16 of the Financial Management Act 2006; or

-(b) with the approval of the Treasurer, at a bank,
+(b) with the approval of the Treasurer, at a bank as defined in section 3 of that Act,

-an account to be called the “Western Australian Meat Industry Authority Fund”, and the cost of the administration of this Act, and of the control or management of any abattoir, saleyard or other undertaking or activity assumed by the Authority, shall be charged to that account.
+and the cost of the administration of this Act, and of the control or management of any abattoir, saleyard or other undertaking or activity assumed by the Authority, is to be charged to that account.

-(2) There shall be credited to the Fund —
+(2) There shall be credited to the Account —

 (a) any money derived from the control or management of any abattoir, saleyard undertaking or other activity assumed by the Authority;